jmdalonso/DualSPHysicsPerformanceTest/README.md

 # Latest GPU Benchmark Comparison

-The following graph shows the latest comparative performance evaluation of NVIDIA GPUs, ranging from Tesla K20 to the H100.
-The results are presented as speedup relative to an Intel Core i7-8700K CPU with 12 execution threads (see more details in <a href="https://rdcu.be/chIPC" target="_blank">Domínguez et al. (2022)</a>).
+The following graph shows the latest comparative performance evaluation of NVIDIA GPU cards.
+The results are presented as speedup relative to Tesla K20 (further details of the test case in <a href="https://rdcu.be/chIPC" target="_blank">Domínguez et al. (2022)</a>).
 These tests have been carried out using the benchmarking scripts included in this repository.
 <h1 align="center">
   <img src="DS_performance_GPUs_250404.png" alt="Performance results" width="600">